Robbiekruszynski/Nike-React/README.md

 * Builds the app for production to the `build` folder.<br>
 * It correctly bundles React in production mode and optimizes the build for the best performance.
 * The build is minified and the filenames include the hashes.<br>
-* Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Known Bugs
 _As of April 19th 2019 there are no known bugs_